coil-language/coil-lang/README.md

 There are tradeoffs to this approach, but the result is we can impl protocols specifically for ObjectLiteral's and not worry about messing up the prototype chain for every other object.

+### ES6 Classes

+ES6 classes are a limited window into the JS prototypal system.
+There are no agreed upon idiom to go beyond and extend classes after they are defined.

 ### Conclusion

 Protej is very much "a JavaScript", just with a shiny new syntax.